-- Adhering to the school rules and guidelines regarding use of online resources. - Seeking help from school staff if they are concerned about something they or a peer have experienced online. - Reporting online safety incidents and concerns in line with the procedures within this policy.
+- Adhering to the Acceptable Use Agreement and other relevant policies. - Seeking help from school staff if they are concerned about something they or a peer have experienced online. - Reporting online safety incidents and concerns in line with the procedures within this policy.